jiz148/personal-page/docs/stories.md

 * 'ArticleListView' Should return the last 10 items of `Article`
 * Here the `CategoryDetailView` is for list every article within that category, ordered by `-updated_at`
 * Should include `ArticleCreateView`, `ArticleUpdateView`, `ArticleDeleteView`
-* For `ArticleCreate`, `ArticleUpdate` views, in [owners.py](../blog/owners.py), override the generic views to save owners, and `LoginRequiredMixin` to require user to login to access the view, remember to put the mixin in the first place
+* For `ArticleCreate`, `ArticleUpdate` views, use `LoginRequiredMixin` to require user to login to access the view, remember to put the mixin in the first place
+* For ajax purposes `ArticleCreate` and `ArticleUpdate` views should use View class to feed response by myself
+* Because of DRY principle both `ArticleCreate` and `ArticleUpdate` view should use [blog/article_form.html](../blog/templates/blog/article_form.html) as template
+  - Pass in `form_action` for front-end form to know the action of form
+* Should include `page_obj` for paginator, for Django paginator, [reference](https://docs.djangoproject.com/en/3.1/topics/pagination/)

 <a id="blog-urls"></a>